Resources on Deportation of Vietnamese Immigrants Who Entered the U.S. Before 1995

 • Vietnam does not always issue a travel document when ICE requests one.

-• ICE’s policy is that pre-1995 immigrants are generally unlikely to be deported and should be released within 90 days of receiving a deportation order.
-This page will be updated if and when we learn of a change to this policy.
+• Before 2025, ICE’s policy was that pre-1995 immigrants were generally unlikely to be deported and should be released within 90 days of receiving a deportation order.

-• If you are a pre-1995 immigrant with a deportation order who has been released from ICE detention, you are most likely not in imminent danger of re-detention, but you may wish to seek individualized legal advice.
+• If you are a pre-1995 immigrant with a deportation order who has been released from ICE detention, you should seek individualized legal advice.

 Quarterly reports